-Accreditation standard 10.D 9.
+Accreditation standard 10.D 9

 During arrival it is very important to set up a routine that a family can follow every day.
 This provides the child with a sense of security.
-Even during this time of physical distancing and following our COVID Health and Safety Plan, it is the responsibility for teachers and staff to greet our families and child (ren) upon arrival and departure.
+It is the responsibility for teachers and staff to greet our families and child (ren) upon arrival and departure.
 Just making eye contact and saying hello tells the parent "I am aware you are here and happy to see you and your child."
 Teachers are also required to have a provocation set up in the classroom each morning when children arrive.
 Children are signed in in their individual classrooms.